 10. Friends or Family Have Expressed Concern

 Therapy provides a neutral space to examine these changes.
 Rather than feeling judged or defensive, you gain insight into how your mental state affects others and yourself.
-This may be the most direct answer to the question of when to see a therapist.

 Do Not Wait for a Crisis